 Over at the Land pavilion, downstairs on the first level, you’ll find a large restroom.
 It’s tucked into the corner near Soarin’ and across the way from Sunshine Seasons.
 So if you’re going to spend a lot of time at the Land pavilion checking out Living with the land, Awesome Planet, and Soarin’ — followed by a snack at Sunshine Seasons — don’t forget to pop into the restrooms as needed.

-For its convenient location — it’s along a path between Future World and World Showcase, and adjacent to the Baby Care Center and First Aid, and proximal to the Epcot Experience exhibit — the Odyssey Center bathrooms are a terrific option.
+For its convenient location — it’s along a path between World Discovery and World Showcase, and adjacent to the Baby Care Center and First Aid, and proximal to the EPCOT Experience exhibit — the Odyssey Center bathrooms are a terrific option.

 Once you’re on the way around World Showcase, you’ll want to know that the American Adventure restrooms are another convenient spot that also happens to be really stylish.
 You’ll find several stalls, baby-changing space, and high-powered blowers to dry your hands.
 Plus there’s abundant outdoor space (some covered) in case you need to spread out and chill for a bit.